alex2mendosa/UTM_Project_CNN/README.md

   3_Image_Detection
     applies NN and opencv Count Contours as baseline model to count number of apples on picture
     pending: apply Selective search,  Non-Max Suppression to count number of apples

+ 4_Image_Detection     Countains solution with IoU and Non Max approach